 Once Selected for Admission, the Student Must Meet the Following Requirements:

 Information and specifics on completing the above requirements will be made available to the student upon acceptance into the program.
 Start-up costs for immunizations, titers, CPR, medical clearance, urine drug screen, background check and health insurance vary but could run as much as $400.
-Criminal background check is approximately $25.00; urine drug screen is approximately $42.00.
+Criminal background check is approximately and documentation for immunizations is done using CastleBranch and costs $109.00; urine drug screen is approximately $45.00.
+For additional program cost estimates please see the Program Cost Page located on the right side of this web site.

 Acceptance into the Program